Add email settings to devices using Intune

-You can help secure email profiles using one of two methods:
+You can help secure email profiles using the following options:

-- User name and password - The user authenticates to the native mail server by providing their user name and password.
-The password is not contained in the email profile, so the user needs to supply this when they connect to email.
+User name and password: The end user authenticates to the native mail server by entering a user name and password.
+The password doesn't exist in the email profile.
+So, the end user enters the password when connecting to email.

 How Intune handles existing email accounts

-If the user has already configured an email account, the result of the Intune email profile assignment depends on the device platform:
+If the user already configured an email account, then the email profile is assigned differently, depending on the platform.

-- iOS: An existing, duplicate email profile is detected based on host name and email address.
+iOS: An existing, duplicate email profile is detected based on host name and email address.
 The duplicate email profile blocks the assignment of an Intune profile.
-In this case, the Company Portal informs the user that they are not compliant and prompts the user to remove the manually configured profile.
-To help prevent this problem, instruct your users to enroll before installing an email profile, which allows Intune to set up the profile.
+In this case, the Company Portal app notifies the user that they aren't compliant, and prompts the end user to manually remove the configured profile.
+To help prevent this scenario, tell your end users to enroll before installing an email profile, which allows Intune to set up the profile.

-- Windows: An existing, duplicate email profile is detected based on host name and email address.
-Intune overwrites the existing email profile created by the user.
+Windows: An existing, duplicate email profile is detected based on host name and email address.
+Intune overwrites the existing email profile created by the end user.

-- Android Samsung Knox Standard An existing, duplicate email profile is detected based on the email address, and overwrites it with the Intune profile.
-Since Android does not use host name to identify the profile, we recommend that you not create multiple email profiles to use on the same email address on different hosts, as these overwrite each other.
+Android Samsung Knox Standard: An existing, duplicate email profile is detected based on the email address, and overwrites it with the Intune profile.
+Android doesn't use host name to identify the profile.
+Don't create multiple email profiles using the same email address on different hosts.
+The profiles overwrite each other.

-- Android work profiles Intune provides two Android work profile email profiles, one for each of the Gmail and Nine Work email apps.
-These apps are available in the Google Play Store, and install in the device work profile, so they can't result in duplicate profiles.
+Android work profiles: Intune provides two Android work email profiles: one for the Gmail app, and one for the Nine Work app.
+These apps are available in the Google Play Store, and install in the device work profile.
+These apps don't create duplicate profiles.
 Both apps support connections to Exchange.
-To enable the email connectivity, deploy one of these email apps to your users' devices, and then create and deploy the appropriate email profile.
-Email apps such as Nine Work might not be free.
-Review the app’s licensing details or contact the app company with any questions.
+To use email connectivity, deploy one of these email apps to your users' devices.
+Then create and deploy the appropriate email profile.
+Email apps such as Nine Work may not be free.
+Review the app’s licensing details, or contact the app company with any questions.

-If you make changes to an email profile you previously assigned, end users might see a message asking them to approve the reconfiguration of their email settings.
+If you make changes to an email profile you previously assigned, end users may see a message asking them to approve the reconfiguration of their email settings.